How To Create Winning Sales Decks (+4 Sales Deck Examples)

 Problem & Solution Sales Deck Structure

-A great story always starts with a likeable protagonist who is faced with an obstacle.
-Through sheer determination and a little help from the product or service you are selling, the hero can overcome the challenge.
+A great story always starts with a likeable protagonist facing an obstacle.
+The hero can overcome the challenge through sheer determination and a little help from the product or service you are selling.
 This type of sales deck narrative structure begins by addressing your prospect’s most significant pain points.
 Something that deeply resonates with them.
-Then it highlights the effects that these pain points cause by framing the consequences of not taking action to solve them (usually with a data-driven argument.)
-Finally, it emphasises how the prospect’s life will look once they invest in a solution.
-Rather than describing the product or service’s features.
+Then, it highlights the effects these pain points cause by framing the consequences of not taking action to solve them (usually with a data-driven argument.)
+Finally, it emphasizes how the prospect’s life will look once they invest in a solution rather than describing the product or service’s features.

 Industry Change & Opportunity Sales Deck Structure

-This sales deck narrative structure introduces a shift or change in a specific industry and what opportunities are available to capitalise upon it.
+This sales deck narrative structure introduces a shift or change in a specific industry and the opportunities to capitalize upon it.
 It then explains how a product or service will be one of the “winners” in the aftermath of the change.
 Ultimately, those who sell something complex like B2B technology often find this narrative structure most helpful.
-As it allows them to use current events as a way to illustrate the benefits your prospects can expect to receive.
+It allows them to use current events to illustrate the benefits your prospects can expect to receive.

 4. Proof the solution works

-Now, it’s time to prove to prospective customers that the solution actually works – and delivers on the benefits you promise.
-To include proof within your sales deck, you can either keep it to one single, dedicated slide or opt to weave it through your presentation.
-The type of proof devices you include is entirely dependent on your industry, product and audience.
-Yet ultimately prospects are more likely to agree to the deal if they’ve seen other people benefit from your solution – mainly if you use a proof device that addresses their current pain point.
+It’s time to prove to prospective customers that the solution works and delivers the benefits you promise.
+To include proof within your sales deck, you can keep it to one single, dedicated slide or weave it through your presentation.
+The type of proof device you include depends entirely on your industry, product, and audience.
+Yet, ultimately, prospects are more likely to agree to the deal if they’ve seen other people benefit from your solution – mainly if you use a proof device that addresses their current pain point.
 Types of proof devices you could use to achieve this include:

 • Testimonials